smaugfm/simple-telegram-forwarder/README.md

 If it is the first run, then you will be prompted to enter your phone and OTP code.
 After that TDLib will create `.tdlib` folder in the working directory which stores session data.

-If you wish to decouple logging in to Telegram and normal app usage, then run the executable with `--auth-only` flag.
+If you wish to decouple logging in to Telegram from normal app usage, then run the executable with `--auth-only` flag.

 ```shell
 ./simple-telegram-forwarder --auth-only